baezortega/mutree/README.md

 * Four versions of the same phylogenetic tree:

-    - Standard ML tree as produced by RAxML (Newick format).
+    - Standard ML tree as produced by RAxML (Newick format, rooted).

     - Tree showing the bootstrap support values in its branch bifurcations (Newick format, unrooted; only if bootstrapping is performed).

     - Tree showing all the mutations identified in each branch (Nexus format).

-    - Tree showing the recurrent mutations identified in each branch (Nexus format).
+    - Tree showing the potentially recurrent mutations identified in each branch (Nexus format).